The Documentary Approach

 this course has prerequisites

-All students will need a wide angle, prime lens (35mm or wider is highly recommended) on a DSLR body.
+All students will need a wide angle, prime lens (35mm or wider is highly recommended) on any camera body that can be controlled manually.
 Students should be familiar with basic principles of composition and have a well developed understanding of natural light.
 Students should be comfortable shooting in manual.

 Study Along students will have access to all materials and will be able to view all content and conversation in the main workshop forum and receive access to their own private subforum for peer study groups and image shares.
 Study along students will not be able to ask the instructor questions or request instructor feedback on their assignments.